lyr1cs4n/shortest-path-game/README.md

 - **Visual Feedback:** As players navigate through the maze, the game provides real-time visual feedback, highlighting the current position of the player character, valid movement options, and the shortest path discovered.
 This visual feedback aids players in decision-making and enhances the overall gaming experience.

-- **Challenge and Exploration:** Maze Explorer challenges players to navigate through intricate mazes, overcome obstacles, and uncover the shortest path to victory.
-With each maze offering unique configurations and complexities, players are encouraged to experiment, strategize, and refine their problem-solving skills.

 ## How to Play:

 1. **Launch the Game:** Begin your adventure by launching the Maze Explorer application.